fedeAlterio/SignalsDotnet/README.md

 );
 ```

-**Why use throttling?** Operations like `AddRange()` trigger multiple `CollectionChanged` events.
-Throttling batches these into a single notification per UI frame, improving performance.
+**Why throttle?** A call like `AddRange()` fires one `CollectionChanged` event per item, and each one would otherwise trigger a recomputation.
+Throttling collapses the burst into a single notification per UI frame.

 **Configuration Options:**
-- `collectionChangedConfiguration` - Configure how collection change events are processed (throttling, filtering, etc.)
+- `collectionChangedConfiguration` — how collection change events are processed (throttling, filtering, …)
-- `propertyChangedConfiguration` - Configure the signal's property changed behavior
+- `propertyChangedConfiguration` — the signal's own property-changed behavior
-- `SubscribeWeakly` - Whether to subscribe to collection events weakly (default: false) to prevent memory leaks
+- `SubscribeWeakly` — subscribe to collection events weakly to avoid pinning the collection (default: `false`)

 ### `DictionarySignal<TKey, TValue>`

-A `DictionarySignal<TKey, TValue>` implements `IDictionary<TKey, TValue>` and provides fine-grained reactive tracking for dictionary operations.
-Each key access is tracked independently, so computed signals only recompute when the specific keys they depend on change.
+Implements `IDictionary<TKey, TValue>` with tracking at the granularity of individual keys.
+A computed signal that reads `Scores["player1"]` depends on that key alone — writes to any other key leave it untouched.

 ```c#
 public class ViewModel